Chung-ju/Data-Minimization/README.md

 + **Breadth-based data minimization**: aims to minimize the number of features.
 + **Depth-based data minimization**: aims to minimize the overall amount of data collected for one data modality.
 + **Runtime data minimization**: aims to minimize newly collected data for analysis or prediction.
++ **Personalized data minimization**: aims to allow different users to reveal more or less about different aspects of their lives based on their own personal preference.

 ### Related papers